 What the auditor will check

-The audit is going to check a number of areas.
+The audit is going to check a number of areas of ISO 27001 Annex A 7.2.
 Lets go through them

 1. That you have a physical entry control